MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ### Colorizing CSOs

 We like to colorize the CSO we hover over with our mouse in the 2D viewer.
-Additionally, when clicking a CSO with the left mouse key {{< mousebutton "left" >}}, this CSO shall be colorized in the 3D viewer.
+Additionally, when clicking a CSO with the left mouse button {{< mousebutton "left" >}}, this CSO shall be colorized in the 3D viewer.
 This functionality can be implemented via Python scripting (even though MeVisLab has a build-in function to do that).
 We can do this in the following way: